 Because HTML formatting can be included in object definitions, you can also choose to preserve the formatting specified on the Definitions tab of the various object editors.

-14. Click Next to advance to Page 4 of 4, and then click Finish.
+13. Click Next to advance to the last page, and then click Finish.

 ER/Studio Data Architect then begins the report publication process and launches the default browser so you can review the report.